spences10/sveltekit-and-the-content-layer/slides.md

 Destinations like, Websites, Apps, In-store displays, cars, fridges, etc.

-The headless CMS solved the problem of omni-channel content distribution where a developer can request the data on the client -->
+The headless CMS solved the problem of omni-channel content distribution

+Where a developer can request the data on any client -->

 ---